CSC207-UofT/course-project-sports-agents/README.md

 game.
 Users will be able to examine their uploaded data through statistics about each player and team.
 They can compare players and teams against each other.
-The application can generate predictions for players and hypothetical teams, and different users can compare hypothetical teams against each other (a fantasty sports-style tournament).
-All data and generated statistics can be exported.
+The application can generate predictions for players and hypothetical teams.
+Additionally, the user of the app can add members to the app.
+The user then can make bets on the matches on the behalf of the members.
 The application will extend to multiple sports, which are TBD.